 Home Self-Serve Test Kit (Residential Lawns, Vegetable Gardens, Flower Gardens, Trees and Shrubs)

-Available to purchase for $25 in our office with cash or check; or order online with credit card at the MSU Extension Bookstore at http://shop.msu.edu/product_p/bulletin-e3154.html.
+Available to purchase for $26 in our office; or order online at the MSU Extension Bookstore at http://shop.msu.edu/product_p/bulletin-e3154.html.
 Note: You must provide an email address as results will be sent directly to you via email.
 If you would like help interpreting test results, call our statewide Lawn and Garden Helpline at 1-888-678-3464, option 1.

 Commercial (Agricultural Crops, Commercial Growers, Pastures and Wildlife Forage)

-Soil boxes for sample collection cannot be ordered on-line but can be purchased at the office at a cost of $12 each.
-You will receive a Soil Sample Information form to complete and send with your samples to the MSU Soil and Plant Nutrient Laboratory.
+Soil boxes for sample collection cannot be ordered on-line but can be purchased at the office at a cost of $18 each.
+You will receive a Soil Sample Information form to complete and send with your samples to the Laboratory.
 Test results will be interpreted by an agricultural Extension educator.
-If you are unable to come to our office to purchase your soil sample box or you would like to purchase a large quantity of boxes, you will need to contact the Soil & Plant Nutrient Lab at 517-355-0218.
-Our office is not able to mail the boxes to you.
 To understand your soil test results, fertilizer calculator etc. please visit MSU Soil Test.com